About Us

 Founder / Creative Director

 Jamie serves as Executive Producer across Eleven’s factual and drama output.
-Alongside Joel Wilson, he steers the company's creative direction.
+Alongside Joel Wilson and Carissa Hope Lynch, he steers the company's creative direction.
 Jamie went to London Film School in 2001, after which he directed, produced, and appeared in multiple primetime documentaries for Channel 4, ITV, the BBC and Sky 1 – including Candid Cameron, Martha and Me, 24 Hours With… and Osama and US.
 Jamie has directed dozens of commercials for 2AM Films in the UK and Waitemata Film in Australia and New Zealand.
 His writing has included cover stories for the New Statesman and The Guardian.
 Jamie started out writing and directing theatre, taking his plays to the Edinburgh Festival in 1993 and to London’s Finborough Theatre in 2001.

 photo photo